Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 Any person following the steps above will most likely not know where to start writing tests.
 Which is why the following omitted step(s) should be included.

-1. Design and define interface(s) to solve a single responsibility.
+> Design and define interface(s) to solve a single/well-defined responsibility.
-1. Add a test
-1. Run all tests and see if the new test fails.
-1. Write the code.
-1. Run tests.
-1. Refactor code.
-1. Repeat and start at step 4 until all tests pass and code looks great!
-1. Repeat and start at step 1 until the feature is implemented.

 This way any developer should have a great place or any place really to start.
 Starting is the difficult part.
 Once the vision is in place, a lot the other APIs start to become more clear.